 7. National monuments are good for the economy.
 Outdoor recreation generates $887 billion in consumer spending and supports 7.6 million jobs annually.
 Western rural counties with the highest share of federal lands benefitted from higher employment and personal income growth over the last 40 years than counties with fewer public lands.

 And one more thing President Trump should know about national monuments:

 Park advocates are fired up and speaking out against this terrible assault on American land, history and values.
-Add your voice by calling on Congress to stand up for the places we all hold dear: Take action now!
+We are grateful for the millions of people standing up for these important places.

 About the author